CronDog

 To make sure your task settings such as URL and notification rules are properly configured, it's recommended to test your task at least once.

-You can perform the test by clicking the TEST button at the top of your task page.
-The TEST button will trigger the HTTP request right away, and evaluate all configured notification conditions.
+You can perform the test by clicking Run now at the top of the task page.
+Run now triggers the HTTP request right away and evaluates all configured notification conditions.

 If everything went smooth, you should see the release data appear in the Response Body section of the execution detail: